 Work experience with Cornwall College has allowed me to build self-confidence and get the ‘hands-on’ experience I wanted.
 The team from both the college and the placement were always supportive, polite, kind and caring.
 Thank you!”

 End of year exam: There will be a 1.5 hour question paper to sit around Easter in both Year 1 and Year 2 that will test your knowledge on the mandatory units.

 Synoptic Assessment: This will be a number of small tasks for you to complete within a time frame under exam conditions.
 This could include both written and practical elements.

-In addition to your end test and your synoptic assessment, you will also undertake a short Health and Safety test and a longer Biology test.
+Other assessments: In addition to your end test and your synoptic assessment, you will also undertake a short Health and Safety test and a longer Biology test.
 You will also be required to complete some written assignments for the other modules, which aren’t assessed through examination.

 Work Experience Portfolio: You will need to complete a portfolio of evidence for your time with the employer.

 Want to go to University?
 You could study subjects, such as Conservation or Animal Health or could decide to specialise and go onto study in a related area, such as Veterinary Nursing.

 Want to get straight into Industry?
 You will be qualified for a wide range of jobs such as an Animal Care Assistant, Kennel worker or Pet shop assistant.